Things To See At The Games

 Heavy athletic events have been part of Scottish gatherings since the 11th century and were originally a means for ancient Highland chieftains to select and train soldiers.

-Embro is hosting the 2017 Ontario Heavy Events Championship, with events including the stone put (toss), weight for distance, hammer throw, caber toss and weight over bar.
+Events including the stone put (toss), weight for distance, hammer throw, caber toss and weight over bar.
 Contestants are invited based on rankings compiled by the Canadian Scottish Athletic Federation.

 Runners from across Southwestern Ontario take part in the annual 10 km race which leaves the grounds at 9:00 am.
-The route extends north and circles back to the Games site.
+The route extends north and circles back returning to the site of the Embro Zorra Community Centre.

 A 5 km race, as well as a 2 km race for students in grade 8 or under, run concurrently with the 10 km event.